 Good question.
 Slavery is less efficient, so why did we use it?

 The short answer is the government.
-Take slavery in the US.
+Take slavery in the United States.
 Runaway slaves are an expensive problem for slave owners to deal with.
 You have to spend the time, money, and labour to recapture the slave or replace it.
 More often than not there were sympathetic members of the community who would keep the slave safe.
 The government made runaway slaves illegal and made protecting runaway slaves illegal.
 This meant that government law enforcement (paid for by taxes) could be used to recover slaves.
 The government subsidised slaving parties, so the taxpayers were paying to go out and get the slaves.

 By passing laws and using tax dollars in a way specifically designed to make it easier and cheaper to own slaves, slavery became efficient enough that it was more profitable to use slave labour than to hire employees.
 The extra cost that slave labour incurs was spread across the taxpayers and basically disappeared, nobody ‘saw’ the cost.
 In freedom, the cost is directly put on the employer and the customer and is impossible to ignore.